sdss/mangadap/docs/plan.rst

 either be a keyword selecting one of the emission-line bandpass databases distributed with the DAP or the filename of a new SDSS parameter file with a user-defined database; see :ref:`emissionlines-moments`.

+Once parsed, the parameters for the emission-line moment measurements are kept in the ``elmom`` attribute of the :class:`~mangadap.config.analysisplan.AnalysisPlan` object; see :ref:`plan-inspect`.

 Gaussian Emission-line Modeling
 -------------------------------